SwedbankPay/developer.swedbankpay.com/_includes/payment-resource.md

 The `payment` resource is central to all payment instruments.
 All operations that target the payment resource directly produce a response similar to the example seen below.
 The response given contains all operations that are possible to perform in the current state of the payment.
-You can use the `expand` parameter to expand one or more properties relating to the purchase resource (see [Expansion][expansion]).
+You can use the `expand` parameter to expand one or more properties relating to the purchase resource.

 {:.code-header}
 **Request**